Four-Country Ride

 Luxembourg-Belgium border

-We stayed in Luxembourg and crossed the country, west to east, traveling 64 km (40 miles).
+We rode through Luxembourg, crossing the country, west to east, traveling 64 km (40 miles).
 We crossed the Moselle River at Wormeldange to enter Germany and pulled over just inside the border.
-Next to the river in Germany was a bike trail with lost of users on this Friday afternoon.
-As I was taking a photo a German man (or maybe a Luxembourger on the wrong side of the river) started speaking to me in German.
+Next to the river in Germany was a bike trail with lots of users on this Friday afternoon.
+As I was taking a photo, a German man (or maybe a Luxembourger on the wrong side of the river) started speaking to me in German.
 I think.
-When he saw I didn’t comprehend he asked, “what language?”
+When he saw I didn’t comprehend, he asked, “What language?”
 He switched to English.

 “But why no German?”, he asked.
 “You’re wearing the Luxembourg colors.
 I told him we were riding with Fränk Schleck.
 And Jens Voigt.